core-wg/senml-spec/draft-ietf-core-senml.md

 formats.

-A SenML Record is referred to as "resolved" if it does not contain any base values, i.e., labels starting with character 'b', except for Version fields (see below), and has no relative times.
+A SenML Record is referred to as "resolved" if it does not contain any base values, i.e., labels starting with the character 'b', except for Version fields (see below), and has no relative times.
 To resolve the records, the base values of the SenML Pack (if any) are applied to the Record.
 That is, name and base name are concatenated, base time is